 Reportage at the Neuroimaging research centre in Pitie Salpetriere hospital in Paris, France.
 Magnetoencephalography (MEG) platform.
 MEG detects variations in the brain’s magnetic field during various types of cerebral activity.
 It studies normal and abnormal brain function.
 Recording the magnetic field produced by neuronal currents requires ultra sensitive sensors called SQUIDs (Superconducting Quantum Interference Device).
 The 306 sensors spread over 102 areas allow both near and far magnetic fields to be measured, and the brain’s deep structures to be ‘seen’.
 Denis Schwartz looks at the results of a healthy patient who was visually stimulated.
 The right-hand image combines an MRI scan with the MEG.
 (Photo by: BSIP/UIG via Getty Images)

+For a long time there was something laughable about the idea that pot was “stronger now than it used to be.”
 But as anyone who’s smoked weed from a legal market or stuck around to see the industry grow can attest, licit pot is often very much unlike the way that it “used to be.”
 THC content is increasing across the legal and illegal markets both while CBD levels fall.
 These shifts in cannabinoid levels explain why inexperienced people like Maureen Dowd have been getting into situations where they bug out from eating an edible.
 And as much schadenfreude as these occasions can offer (really, the Dowd story will never stop being funny), these reactions do end up causing a number of overzealous hospitalizations of panicked people.
 Colorado alone has jumped from having 803 marijuana exposure visits per 100,000 hospitalizations to 2,413 post-legalization—a costly price to pay for panic.

 And while for most smokers these higher levels of THC might just mean a freakout, people who are relying on marijuana for medicine, especially for chronic pain or mental illnesses like anxiety, might not have access to the types of high-CBD strains that would benefit them most.